You light up my life.

 to drink sangria with Martha and

-her mother next to her swimming
+her mother next to their swimming

 pool.
 While watching the latest episode